ZhijianZhou01/metav/README.md

 ### 8.3. directory pipeline2
-the directory `pipeline2` contains intermediate results and `finally_result` from `sub-pipeline 2` (reads → contigs → viral nr).
+the directory `pipeline2` contains intermediate results and `finally_result` from `sub-pipeline 2` (reads → contigs → nr database).
 The hierarchy of the directory of output results is the same as directory `pipeline1`.

 However, the output in directory `finally_result` of the directory `pipeline2` are hit contigs, not reads.